• Latest

 3. Get Organized: Having a plan will keep your day more organized and allow you to focus on one task at a time without getting sidetracked by other things online.

 7. Avoid Media That Induces Depression or Angst: Certain types of media – such as horror movies and sad music – can trigger depressive symptoms in some people.
-If you feel down after watching or listening to something, try switching off the TV or stereo and take some time for yourself instead.
+If you feel down after watching or listening to something, try switching off the TV or stereo and taking some time for yourself instead.

 8. Avoid Logging into Social Media When You’re Feeling Down: Social media can be a powerful tool for connecting with others, but it can also be addictive and lead to feelings of loneliness if used excessively.
 If you feel down after logging into social media, try spending some time offline instead.